 Transfer Application Process

 Transfer students will be reviewed for merit-based scholarships based upon their cumulative grade point average from their previous college(s).
+Recipients of transfer scholarships have a minimum 2.75 cumulative GPA.
+Merit scholarships are renewable yearly and there is no separate application process.
 Saint Joseph's also awards the Phi Theta Kappa scholarship to those students actively involved in the two-year academic honor society.
 Phi Theta Kappa membership certification may be requested by the Office of Undergraduate Admissions.

 Visit the scholarships section of the website for more information on financial assistance.

-Saint Joseph’s University has partnered with community colleges in order to make the experience for transfer students more seamless and efficient.
+Saint Joseph’s University has partnered with community colleges in order to make the transfer process seamless and efficient.
 These partnerships allow students to acquire an Associates Degree and then transfer to SJU in the fall of their junior year and complete a Bachelors Degree.
-See SJU's Articulation Agreements now.
+See SJU's Articulation Agreements.

 Are you an adult student?
 We have special resources available for you.
 Please visit the Adult Learner Application Process page to learn more about applying.